flbdx/maskuni/README.md

 ### Other features
 - Unicode charsets:
-  - `maskgen --unicode -1 '?léè' '?1?1?1?1?1?1'`
+  - `maskuni --unicode -1 '?léè' '?1?1?1?1?1?1'`
 - A few more built-in charsets than hashcat and less restrictions on user-defined charsets
-  - named charsets: `maskgen --unicode --charset €:€£¥ maskfile`
+  - named charsets: `maskuni --unicode --charset €:€£¥ maskfile`
-  - extend predefined charsets: `maskgen --unicode --charset l:?léèà --charset u:?uÉÈ maskfile`
+  - extend predefined charsets: `maskuni --unicode --charset l:?léèà --charset u:?uÉÈ maskfile`
 - Control of the word delimiter (`\n`, `\0` or no delimiter)
 - A syntax for splitting the generation in equal parts (jobs)
-  - `maskgen -j 7/16 masklist`
+  - `maskuni -j 7/16 masklist`

 For unicode charsets, all inputs (charsets and masks) must be encoded in UTF-8 and the output is UTF-8 encoded.

 ### Building

-Maskgen requires:
+Maskuni requires:
 - GCC or Clang (GCC likely to produce faster code)
 - CMake
 - POSIX environment